-Who is eligible to register for the MSc Regulatory Affairs?
+Am I eligible to register for the MSc Regulatory Affairs?

-There are no formal entry requirements for non-students, but delegates should be sufficiently experienced to be able to contribute appropriately.
-This is a suitable option for personnel wishing to increase their knowledge of specific areas of Regulatory Affairs, without the need to pursue the additional studies required to pass the MSc.
+Masterclasses are a great option for professionals wishing to increase their knowledge of specific areas of regulatory affairs, without the need to pursue the additional studies required to pass the MSc.

 If I take a few modules on a free-standing basis and then decide to take the MSc, can previous modules contribute?